ditrit/lidy-js/README.md

 Also see the [dedicated page on JSON Schema Everywhere](https://json-schema-everywhere.github.io/yaml).

-A few more project(s):
+And a few more project(s):

 - [Azuki](https://github.com/guoyk93/azuki), just a Map evaluation tool (Java)

+None has the feature-set of Lidy, nor its type-minded approach.

 ## Using Regex

 If you need a regex to match a well-known format, think of going shopping for it before you start writing it.
-Ressource: [RgxDB](https://rgxdb.com/r/3QTTH7RG).
+Ressource: [RgxDB](https://rgxdb.com).

 ## Documentation